vikingeducation/pairing_checkin/README.md

 Brain is fried from all nighter. --Driver Sam

-The Nightman Cometh --Driver Sam
+This is difficult -Driver Sam

 The Nightman Cometh --Driver Sam